 Tracked and mixed magnificently by John Davis at Brooklyn’s Bunker Studios, Rosato’s bass sounds out with clarity and intention.
 The resulting listening experience candidly confirms what is in Rosato’s heart; he is an improviser enraptured by the endless possibilities within Black American roots music.

 Yet on this recording, Rosato’s first as a leader, he has chosen no additional musical accompaniment.
-Listeners will point to the jaw-dropping and genre-shifting debut albums from bassists Ron Carter, Miroslav Vitous, Stanley Clarke and Jaco Pastorius that join unbelievable displays of low-end wizardry with memorable contributions from equally stellar sidemen.
-Homage presents Rosato with his instrument only.
+Historically, the jaw-dropping and genre-shifting debut albums from bassists Ron Carter, Miroslav Vitous, Stanley Clarke and Jaco Pastorius contain unbelievable displays of low-end wizardry with memorable contributions from equally stellar sidemen.
+Even bassist Victor Wooten’s landmark solo bass debut album, A Show of Hands, included spoken word for context and brief sonic textures.
+Homage presents Rosato with his instrument only and no overdubs.
 He is alone with the blues.

-At home and with no gigs for most of 2020, Rosato began listening to WKCR’s Something Inside of Me, the New York radio station’s Saturday broadcast dedicated to classic blues.
+At home and with no gigs, Rosato began listening to WKCR’s Something Inside of Me, the New York radio station’s Saturday broadcast dedicated to classic acoustic and electric blues.
 Recalibrated by Skip James, Muddy Waters and Mississippi John Hurt, the bassist slowly began adapting their Delta blues language to his upright bass.

 “I had no idea that I was making a record at first; I was making music at home and rediscovering my love for the instrument,” Rosato said. ” I transcribed a few of the songs, but they were nearly impossible to recreate entirely on the bass, so I came up with different ways to approach the harmony and melody by focusing on the most important elements in the songs.
 Playing John Hurt, Muddy Waters and Skip James on the bass made me aware of how special this music really is from the inside.”